numerica-ideas/community/web/spring-boot-actuator/README.md

         include: "health,info"
 ```

-or we can also enable its specific endpoint by using its (_management.endpoint.<id>.enabled_) property as follow:
+or we can also enable its specific endpoint by using its (_management.endpoint.<id>.enabled_) property as follows:

-ex: enabling shutdown enpoint
+ex: enabling shutdown endpoint

 **_application.properties_**